Last updated on August 31, 2025

 Codie, Vociferous Codex

-Codie, Vociferous Codex is a fun commander that’s often used in decks where you run very few creatures.
-It also shines in decks that play only instants and no counterspells, as, in essence, you’ll be cascading into cheaper spells every time you use Codie's ability to cast it.
-That’s it; if it survives as being an artifact, it gives it a not-very-desirable weakness.
+Codie, Vociferous Codex is a fun commander thatโ€™s often used in decks where you run very few creatures.
+It also shines in decks that play only instants and no counterspells, as, in essence, youโ€™ll be โ€œcascadingโ€ into cheaper spells every time you use Codie's ability.
+Being an artifact creature is probably a weakness here, since it's exposed to artifact removal and you're likely not leaning into any artifact-specific strategy.

-#34.
+#37.
 Aetherworks Marvel

 Aetherworks Marvel

-Back in the day and more recently when MTG Arena was released, one of the top decks in Historic was Aetherworks Marvel, a deck featuring the signature card whose plan was to cheat big Eldrazis like Ulamog, the Ceaseless Hunger into play for free.
-In Commander, this card has also seen play, and it has more than one infinite combo, often including Clock of Omens, which, for some reason, isn’t legendary.
+Aetherworks Marvel has been a former top deck in Standard and MTG Arenaโ€˜s Historic format.
+These decks featured the signature card whose plan was to cheat big Eldrazi like Ulamog, the Ceaseless Hunger into play for free.
+This card has also seen some Commander play, and it has more than one infinite combo, often including Clock of Omens, which isn't legendary for some reason.
 Treasure tokens work perfectly for decks running this card.

-#32.
+#35.
 Alhammarret's Archive

 Alhammarret's Archive

-#31.
+#34.
 Bident of Thassa

 Bident of Thassa

 Dealing damage and drawing cards are some of the most potent effects in aggressive blue decks, and Bident of Thassa is the perfect one for the job.
-Not only is it searchable with cards like Tezzeret the Seeker, but it also has a solid second ability that forces combats when your opponents may not want to, often leading to boards where you can attack freely.
+Not only is it searchable with cards like Tezzeret the Seeker, but it also has a solid second ability that forces combats when your opponents may not want it, often leading to boards where you can attack freely.

-#30.
+#33.
 Bolas's Citadel

 Bolas's Citadel

-#29.
+#32.
 Mindslaver

 Mindslaver

-For a while, this card was one of the best win conditions in multiple formats, all the way back to when it was playing Standard and, more commonly, in Commander games.
-It’s not the prettiest card to face, as taking an opponent's turn is often lights out for them, and in some cases, more than one opponent may be punished because of it.
+For a while, Mindslaver was one of the best win conditions in multiple formats, all the way back to when it was played in Standard, and more commonly in Commander games.
+Itโ€™s not the prettiest card to face, as taking an opponent's turn is often lights out for them, and in some cases, more than one opponent may be punished because of it.

-#28.
+#31.
 The Immortal Sun

 The Immortal Sun

 For 6 mana, you get to shut down every planeswalker on the field, draw an additional card on each of your turns, make your spells cost less to play, and pump all the creatures you control.
-If that isn’t good enough to make it onto this list, I honestly don't know what it would be.
+If that isnโ€™t good enough to make it onto this list, I honestly don't know what would be.

-#27.
+#30.
 Hazoret's Monument

 Hazoret's Monument

 From time to time, the weird Birgi, God of Storytelling + Grinning Ignus + Hazoret's Monument combo rises in popularity and then vanishes into shadow in Pioneer.
-Of the Monument cycle, this is my favorite because of its infinite potential.
+Of the Amonkhet Monument cycle, this is my favorite because of its infinite potential.

-#26.
+#29.
 Whip of Erebos

 Whip of Erebos

 Lifelink is a huge keyword to give to your creatures, and a static effect that gives it globally to all of them is no small feat.
-If that weren’t enough, it also has the ability to return creatures from the graveyard to play for the small amount of just 4 mana for a turn and give it haste.
-In its prime, it was a key part of mono-black devotion decks in Standard, and nowadays, it's happy to be part of reanimator strategies in Commander.
+If that werenโ€™t enough, it also has the ability to return creatures from the graveyard to play for a turn, with haste, for the small amount of just 4 mana.
+In its prime, it was a key part of mono-black devotion decks in Standard, and nowadays it's happy to be part of reanimator strategies in Commander.

-#25.
+#28.
 Brudiclad, Telchor Engineer

 Brudiclad, Telchor Engineer

-Brudiclad, Telchor Engineer is a token-centric commander that’s very hard to beat when it manages to set up.
-The plan is to make a copy of a permanent with the likes of Mythos of Illuna and start making copies of it with Brudiclad, Telchor Engineer ability.
+Brudiclad, Telchor Engineer is a token-centric commander thatโ€™s very hard to beat when it manages to set up.
+The plan is to make a copy of a permanent with the likes of Mythos of Illuna and start making copies of it with Brudiclad, Telchor Engineerโ€˜s ability.

-#24.
+#27.
 Reaper King

 Reaper King

-#23.
+#25.
 Forsaken Monument

 Forsaken Monument